loft-sh/devspace-example-python/hello-devspace/README.md

 As for the pushing the image to *somewhere* thing -- you do need to be able to get this image to somewhere your cluster can pull it from.
 If you are doing development locally on Minikube/Docker Desktop/something similar, you may be able to simply build the image and have it be accessible from the cluster.
-For that situation you can ignore the next paragraph and move ahead!

-If you are *not* using Minikube/Docker Desktop/something similar and need to be able to push the image(s) to an accessible repository, you will need to first have access to said repository!
-We will also need to update our manifest and `devspace.yaml` files to set the appropriate registry URL for our image references.
-To make this easy on you, you can simply run `make set_registry` from this directory.
-This will prompt you for your registry URL and update the `manifests/deployment.yaml` image field and the REGISTRY variable field in the `devspace.yaml` file.
-(We'll talk about the `devspace.yaml` file more briefly, so for now, just know we do need to have a pushable registry set and this is taking care of that!)
+But, what if you are doing development on a remote cluster or a cluster spun up with k3d or similar?
+Well, we've got great news for you!
+Starting in DevSpace 6.2.0, DevSpace will automatically spin up a registry adjacent to your pods that the parent Kubernetes cluster will be able to pull images from!
+If for some reason you want to build/push to a different registry, check out the next "simple-project" example where we'll show you how to do that as well.

 The only thing left to do is to deploy our application into a Kubernetes cluster.
 In this case there is a very simple `deployment.yaml` manifest to do just that.
 This manifest will create a simple deployment, deploying a single